 Ammonia & Other Nitrogen Compounds

-SOCOTEC's environmental chemistry team provides expert testing and analysis for ammonia and other nitrogen compounds.
+SOCOTEC's environmental chemistry team provides expert testing and analysis for ammoniacal nitrogen and other nitrogen compound in our UKAS accredited laboratories.

 Soil samples are analysed by extracting the sample with potassium chloride and analysing this extract.
 This analyte is variously called ammoniacal nitrogen, available ammonium, and exchangeable ammonium depending upon the literature that is referenced.